eminencegrs/azure-cookbook-notes/Chapter_01.md

 > Cloud security is a common responsibility shared between Microsoft Azure and a customer/consumer.
 > It is our responsibility to correctly configure resource security.

-## “Creating a New User in Your Azure Account
+## Creating a New User in Your Azure Account

 The Owner (administrator) account has far more permissions than are needed for everyday development tasks.
 We need to create a new user account for a developer with just enough permissions to complete assigned tasks.